thedev132/hcb/codespace-steps.md

 ## Developing on Codespaces

 You can now spin up the server by running `codespace-start.sh` or with this command:
-`env $(cat .env.docker) docker-compose run --service-ports web bundle exec rails s -b 0.0.0.0 -p 3000`
+`env $(cat .env.docker) docker-compose run --service-ports web`

+Run `codespace-start.sh` with the `--with-solargraph` flag to start your dev server with Solargraph.

 Or, enter an interactive shell in the docker container:
 `env $(cat .env.docker) docker-compose run --service-ports web /bin/bash`

 When you run the server, Codespaces should automatically notify you that port 3000 has been forwarded and give you a preview link.
 If it doesn't, you can forward a port in the codespace settings.

+If you set up Solargraph, you may also see port 7658 forwarded.

 Give any feedback, suggestions, improvements, or issues you have about this to [@kunal](http://hackclub.slack.com/team/U013DC0KYC8) (kunal@hackclub.com).